solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

 # Getting Started Tutorial

-This tutorial creates an introductory application that uses Inrupt's JavaScript client libraries to read your user profile data.
+This tutorial creates an introductory application that uses Inrupt's JavaScript client libraries to read and write your user profile data.

 Alternatively, to create a sample application using Inrupt's Solid React SDK, refer to Inrupt's [Solid React SDK documentation](https://docs.inrupt.com/developer-tools/javascript/react-sdk/).

-The tutorial uses [npm](https://www.npmjs.com/get-npm) and [Parcel](https://parceljs.org/)
+This tutorial uses [npm](https://www.npmjs.com/get-npm) and [Parcel](https://parceljs.org/)
 to run the application locally on `localhost:1234`.

 ![Locally Run Getting Started Application]({{site.baseurl}}/assets/img/tutorials/locally-run-application.png)

 ## Prerequisites

-#### Register Your Pod and Create Your Profile

 **NOTE:** This tutorial assumes the creation of a testing Pod on `https://solidcommunity.net/`.
-If your Pod is not on `https://solidcommunity.net/` (e.g. perhaps you created your Pod on `https://pod.inrupt.com`), you'll just need to change the `oidcIssuer`
-    value in the application's `index.js` file accordingly.
+If your Pod is not on `https://solidcommunity.net/` (e.g. perhaps you created your Pod on `https://pod.inrupt.com`), then you'll just need to change the value of the `IDENTITY_PROVIDER` variable in the application's `index.js` file (shown
+    below) accordingly, and you can ignore the following Pod registration steps.

+### Register Your Pod and Create Your Profile

 If you don't already have a Pod, simply register one now:

  - Open a browser to `https://solidcommunity.net/`.